mapthegod/Aura.Marshal/README.md

 With Aura Marshal, you use the data retrieval tools of your choice and write your own queries to retrieve data from a data source.
-You then load that result data into an entity type object, and it creates record and collection objects for you based on a mapping scheme you define for it.
+You then load that result data into an entity type object, and it creates entity and collection objects for you based on a mapping scheme you define for it.

 Aura Marshal makes it easy to avoid the N+1 problem when working with a domain